syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when the supplied startDate is not a valid date.
+'#VALUE!'-occurs when the supplied startDate is not a valid date.

-#VALUE!-occurs when the supplied Months argument is non-numeric.
+'#VALUE!'-occurs when the supplied Months argument is non-numeric.

 #### EOMonth